-- The Plan's internal claim appeal process must be exhausted before external or judicial review can be sought. - External reviews are only available for appeals involving medical judgment or the retroactive rescission of coverage.
-There is no external review provision for weekly disability or death benefits. - A claimant has four months from the date of the final adverse benefit determination to file a request for external review.
-Failure to request an external review within the four-month period will end the claimant's ability to seek external review.
+- The Plan's internal claim appeal process must be exhausted before external or judicial review can be sought. - External reviews are only available for appeals involving medical judgment or the retroactive rescission of coverage. - A claimant has four months from the date of the final adverse benefit determination to file a request for external review.
+Failure to request an external review within the fourmonth period will end the claimant's ability to seek external review.